Albemarle Sound: Voyage Through Centuries XI

 Spongy wetlands allow water to seep ever so slowly through the landscape.
 Mighty trees in acres of forests have vast networks of roots that drink copious quantities of water.
 Once removed, there is erosion and puddles and muck.
 Ugliness, too.

 This former farm has been converted to wetlands.
-Rainfall once took only two minutes to drain into nearby waters.
-Now it takes more than two months.
+Rainfall from the farm once took only two minutes to run off into nearby waters.
+Now, drainage from these wetlands is naturally slowed, taking more than two months to find its way into creeks.
 NC Coastal Federation

 Resilience to storms: Are we just mopping up after storms, or are we making decisions that will reduce future damage?